 As warfare and technology advanced, so did night vision scopes.
 There was a constant goal to make them better, smaller and stronger.
 Eventually the technology became known as “Generation 2”.
 These were a range of scopes that were smaller, lighter and had the best image resolution yet seen.
 This technology continued to evolve throughout the 70s and early 80s.

 Night vision scopes were taking the military world by storm.
 It wasn’t long before hunters became aware of them and wanted them for hunting.
 The scopes were, however, not easily accessible by the public and certainly not for recreational use.

 The late 80s saw the birth of “Generation 3”.
-Night vision scopes with never before seen quality and performance.
-These scopes used gallium arsenide inside the imaging tubes.
+3rd Gen Night vision scopes were a big step up from Generation 2 and promised superior quality and performance.
+These scopes used gallium arsenide placed on the photo cathode inside the imaging tubes.
 This substance resulted in extremely sharp resolution in even the lowest of lights.

 These Gen-3 devices were used during the Persian Gulf War.
 After this, during the 90s, the US Department of Defense cut a lot of their budget that would normally have been used in advancing this technology.

 Hunters were still hot on the heels of this equipment.
 Therefore, manufacturers decided to make the technology available to the public with models specifically designed around night hunting.